jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/daexim.md

 Another drawback is that the entire import ran as a single transaction.
 This created pressure on the underlying communication layer, causing intermittent failures in akka.

-Frinx daexim solves those problems by using many small transactions and triggering import during karaf startup.
+FRINX daexim solves those problems by using many small transactions and triggering import during karaf startup.
 If import should be executed, the operator must set import flag in a property file on all nodes.
 When nodes form a cluster, they vote for one node to do the import.

 Once import is done, karaf will continue booting other features.
 A consequence of running import before installing all bundles is that not all yang models are available.
 Thus, both import and export use the new folder: